McGinleyT/CPS490-Auction/README.md

     4. The system loads the auction page.

 Exceptions:
-- System Unavailable: If the system is offline or encountering errors during the login attempt, a "System Unavailable" message is displayed.
+- System Unavailable: If the system is offline, a "System Unavailable" message is displayed.
 ---
 ### Activity Diagram:
 ![Auction Button Activity Diagram](imgs/ClickAuctionActivityDiagram.drawio.png)